ibrahimelseginy/Islami2/README.md

 - News APIs: The APIs providing the latest news data for our app.

-Thank you for checking out our Flutter News App Project!
+Thank you for checking out our Flutter Islami App Project!
 We hope you enjoy using it as much as we enjoyed building it.
 Happy coding! 🎉

 ---
-May Muslim App be a source of guidance and blessings for users. **JazakAllahu Khairan!** 🌟
+May Islami App be a source of guidance and blessings for users. **JazakAllahu Khairan!** 🌟